waseem18/gitpromote/README.md

 Promote your open source projects to many other people like you!

+Note : This project is being merged with another cool idea.
+We'll hopefully reveal it in the first week of September.

 Note : This project is under development.
 Join the waiting list for the Beta release at https://gitpromote.appspot.com/